jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 mkdir content/about
 mv content/about.md content/about/index.md

-# Use language codes for i18 compatibility
+# Use language codes on file names for i18 compatibility
 hugo new about/index.es.md
 pushd content/about
 mv index.md index.en.md